 The cycle life (endurance) is the ability of the battery to withstand repeated charging and discharging.

 The cycle life is normally given for cycles with a fixed depth of discharge (DOD) and with the battery fully charged in each cycle.
-Batteries are normally characterized by the number of cycles that can be achieved before the capacity has declined to the value specified in the relevant standards (e.g. 80 % of the rated capacity).
+Batteries are normally characterised by the number of cycles that can be achieved before the capacity has declined to the value specified in the relevant standards (e.g. 80 % of the rated capacity).

 In photovoltaic applications the battery will be exposed to a large number of shallow cycles but at a varying state of charge.
 The batteries should therefore comply with the requirements of the test described in IEC 61427, which is a simulation of the PV system operation.
-The manufacturer should specify the number of cycles the batteries can achieve before the capacity has declined to 80 % of the rated capacity.
+The manufacturer should specify the number of cycles the batteries can achieve before the capacity has declined to the value specified in the relevant standards (e.g. 80 % of the rated capacity)..

-Charge control
+Design Life

+The design life is often supplied by the manufacturer and should be suitable for the application and accessibility of the site.
+This is often a limiting factor when operated from a utility supply.
+The design life of the battery should be considered in the context of the overall system design life

+Charging Parameters

 To maintain optimum performance of a battery it is essential that its charge is properly controlled.
-Ideally the charge current should be limited at the start of the charge cycle to ensure that gassing does not occur due to excessive applied cell voltage; while the recharge capacity is being restored the charge current should be limited to maintain the cell voltage to that, or just below that required for gassing; once the full discharge current has been restored a finish charge at constant current should be applied for a fixed time period.
-Whilst these conditions may not be practically achieved in PV energy systems, there are certain conditions that need to be addressed in order to minimise maintenance and maintain battery life.
-The parameters of the regulator should take into account the effects of the PV generator design, the load, the temperature and the recommended limiting values for the battery.
-Wet lead-acid or nickel-cadmium batteries should have sufficient electrolyte to cover at least the period between planned service visits.

-Excessive overcharge does not increase the energy stored in the battery.
-Instead, over-charge affects the service interval due to water consumption in wet lead acid batteries as a result of gassing.
-To minimise this effect the charge / regulation voltage should be compensated for changes in battery temperature since this has a direct affect on the gassing voltage threshold.
-Contrary to this, stratification can occur in wet lead acid batteries, particularly in PV systems where insolation is often insufficient to provide regular gassing during normal operation.
-Stratification is where the electrolyte settles with the denser electrolyte layers near the bottom of the plates, which results in reduced battery capacity.
-This can be overcome by the mixing that occurs during gassing of the battery.
-Consequently, the charge / regulation process should be designed to purposefully promote gassing at regular intervals.
-This can be achieved by raising the charge control voltage for a period, resetting it once the voltage has been attained and gassing has occurred.
-This is commonly called the boost period.
-Boost charging valve regulated lead acid batteries may result in the electrolyte drying out resulting in the loss of capacity or overheating and therefore if attempted should be carefully controlled to achieve optimum lifetime.

-Charging Parameters
+The method of controlling is specific to the battery type and this information is usually provided by the manufacturer.
+Failure to follow this will shorten the life and could prove hazardous.
+Excessive overcharge does not increase the energy stored in the battery and should be avoided as it can result in damage to the battery.

 For long battery life, the maximum charge voltage should be set to ensure the battery is fully charged for a significant period of time.
 This adjustment represents a delicate balance between excessive water consumption and the battery never becoming fully charged.

-The batteries should be pre-formed (charge cycled approximately three times) prior to installation for maximum battery capacity and life in accordance with the manufacturers recommendations.
+Lead acid batteries should be pre-formed (charge cycled approximately three times) prior to installation for maximum battery capacity and life in accordance with the manufacturers recommendations.